RushilJalal/WeatherNow/README.md

 ## Introduction

-Weather App is a simple and intuitive web application that allows users to get current weather information for any location.
+WeatherNow is a simple and intuitive web application that allows users to get current weather information for any location.
 The app fetches data from the WeatherAPI and displays the current weather along with a 3-day forecast.

 ## Features